Bladder Control Exercise

 Urinary incontinence a consequence of aging.
 In fact, female college athletes experience a substantial rate of incontinence as well as mothers in their 30’s and 40’s.
 It is estimated that as many as 28% of all varsity college female athletes have some form of incontinence For younger women the cause may be hypertonus.
 The ability to learn to relax the muscles of the pelvic floor are just as critical as strengthening.

 There are three types of incontinence: urge stress and mixed

-Urge is when the bladder muscle spasm creating in sudden need to void.
+Urge incontinence is when the bladder muscle spasm creating the sudden need to void.
 Stress is when the muscles of the pelvic floor slacken causing a shift in the position of the visceral organs putting pressure on the bladder so a sudden movement causes a urine leak.
 Mixed urinary incontinence is when both types are present.
-The sudden involuntary loss of urine can be embarrassing sometimes inciting a pervasive fear of judgement by others limiting activity outside the home.
+The sudden involuntary loss of urine can be embarrassing sometimes inciting a pervasive fear of judgment by others limiting activity outside the home.